sjentsch/lsjDocs/lsj/Ch17_Epilogue_4.rst

    guess his weight, you'd guess that he is closer to her than to them.
 Maybe you'd make some correction for the fact that Adam and Tim are males and Briony and Carol are females.
-The statistical name for this kind of guessing is ``imputation''.
+The statistical name for this kind of guessing is “imputation”.
 Doing imputation safely is hard, but it's important, especially when the missing data are missing in a systematic way.
 Because of the fact that people who are overweight are often pressured to feel poorly about their weight (often thanks to public health campaigns), we actually